vrandall66/front-end-submissions-public/1901/mod-2/gametime/aidan-erik.md

 ### Workflow
 * [ ] Novice - The developer/team committed the code to version control in only a few commits.
 The evaluator cannot determine the evolution of the application.
-* [ ] Advanced Beginner - The developer/team makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
+* [ x ] Advanced Beginner - The developer/team makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
 The team does not utilize a planning tool or equitable pairing practices.
 One or both members do not contribute meaningfully to the application.
 * [ ] Proficient - The developer/team makes a series of small, atomic commits that document the evolution of their application.
 There are no formatting issues in the code base.
 The team conducts a DTR (Define the Relationship) that is linked in the README.
 Both members contribute meaningfully to the application.
 * [ ] Exceptional - Meets all requirements for `Proficient`.
 In addition, the developer/team effectively uses Git branches and many small, atomic commits that document the evolution of their application with descriptive commit messages.
 The team displays good pairing practices (driver-navigator, dividing up work, etc) and utilizes some sort of planning tool (GitHub issues, Waffle, Trello, etc).

+* It doesn't quite look like there was an even division of work here, based on the number of commits and line changes.
+In the future, make sure you switch driver/navigator roles as much as possible so both developers can get some muscle memory with typing out the logic and some practice with articulating what needs to be done.